 - University Gallery at 12180 Park Ave S

-Every day they blow glass live for the visitors, and every Friday they give out 100 free admission tickets to small family groups.
-Some of their annual events include the Northwest Glass Fest, the Fire and Ice Festival, and the Iittala Bird Lover’s Weekend.
+Some would tell you that the Museum of Glass is the most active museum glass studio on the West Coast and every year over a hundred thousand people visit.
+They blow glass daily live for the visitors and every Friday they give out 100 free admission tickets to small family groups plus they are active in annual events that include the Northwest Glass Fest, the Fire and Ice Festival, and the Iittala Bird Lover’s Weekend.
+Head over from 10am to 5pm Wednesday through Sunday to see all that they have on display and to watch them do their thing.

-The Throwing Mud Gallery is another gallery that focuses on local artists around the Pacific Northwest.
-They have a great collection of pottery and they have pottery classes for adults in the morning from 10am to 12:30pm and at night from 6pm to 8:30pm.
+The Throwing Mud Gallery is another gallery that focuses on local artists around the Pacific Northwest as they exhibit a great collection of pottery while also offering pottery classes for adults in the morning from 10am to 12:30pm and at night from 6pm to 8:30pm.
 They also provide pottery painting programs for all ages.

-The B2 Gallery African Empire Collection is loaded with a rare collection of African works, most of which are from West Africa.
-They can also help with custom framing, restorations, and private sales.
+The B2 Gallery African Empire Collection is loaded with a rare collection of African works that are often from West Africa.
+They can also help with custom framing, restorations, and private sales and B2 Gallery is open from 11am to 5pm Tuesday through Saturday.

 Materials & Supplies Near You